SoftUni-Internal/interactive-content/EN/01-Inheritance/06-Homework.md

 [task-description]
 # Description
-Create a package called "zoo".
+Create a package called "**zoo**".

 It should contain the following classes:

 [image assetsSrc="inheritance-example(19).png" /]